youssefsadquy/Study-Scheduler/WeeklyLog.md

 ### :x: Week 8
--- Kalam Hakim: Updated Week 7 Log to completed.
+- Kalam Hakim: Updated Week 7 Log to completed.
+- Jan Makarewicz: Update to Weekly log working on use case digram.